ian-pvd/roundhouse-2021/client/README.md

 ### SCSS Theme Variables & Options

-The theme variables file stores common vaules used throughout the theme like primary colors, fonts, content width, spacing values, borders, etc.
+The theme variables file stores common values used throughout the theme like primary colors, fonts, content width, spacing values, borders, etc.

 The theme options file allows default values set in `scss/core` to be overwritten, and additional values to be added.
 Makes use of SCSS `map-merge()` to overwrite default maps with only the item keys and values that are being customized.